Honan Chapel: Brendan, Declan and Gobnait

 The Brendan, Declan and Gobnait windows were completed as a group from August to October 1916.
 Following the Easter Rising that year, Clarke and his wife, Margaret Quincey, had left Dublin to move into a cottage in Mount Merrion, Blackrock.
 Clarke was under considerable pressure to complete and install the three windows in time for the chapel's 5 November consecration.

 St Brendan's window illustrates episodes from the "Voyage of Saint Brendan the Abbot", first recorded c.
 900 AD.
 Brendan wears a robe of blue, purple, greens and gold hues, and fishnet gloves.
 In his left hand he holds a paddle as a reference to his reputation as a seaman and voyager.
 In the lower panel a grotesque, claw-limbed Judas Iscariot appears, described by the writer Lucy Costigan as a "devilish figure surrounded by red and yellow flames", his lower body transformed into that of a goat.
 According to legend, Brendan found Judas abandoned on a rock in the ocean, condemned to be tormented for eternity by demons.
 In another traditional recounting, he arrives at an island referred to as the "Paradise of Birds", where birds sing psalms "as if with one voice" in praise of God; Clarke reflects this in the depictions of birds on the window's borders.
-As with several of Clarke's windows at Honan, Brendan's panels reflect the artist's taste for the macabre, especially in what Costigan describes as "the woefully metamorphosed fallen angels from the Paradise of Birds island" and "Brendan's sore-tried contemporaries" lining the window's borders.
+As with several of Clarke's windows at Honan, Brendan's panels reflect the artist's taste for the macabre, especially in what Costigan describes as "the woefully metamorphosed fallen angels from the Paradise of Birds island" and "Brendan's sore-tried contemporaries" lining on the window's borders.

 Declán of Ardmore lived in the 5th century and is the patron saint of the Decii clan of County Waterford.
-The main image is dominated by mustard yellow hues, and shows Declán wearing a hooded cloak in red and gold.
+The main image is dominated by mustard yellow hues, with Declán dressed in a hooded cloak in red and gold.
 He holds a long cross and is surrounded by a patchwork of red, purple, gold and black glass shards.
 The upper panels detail his return to Ireland from Wales and show the saint carrying a bell, one of his attributes.
-According to legend, the bell, sent to Declán as a gift from heaven, was inadvertently left behind on a rock, but in response to his prayers, it miraculously reappeared in Ardmore.
+According to legend, the bell, sent to Declán as a gift from heaven, was inadvertently left behind on a rock, but in response to his prayers, miraculously reappeared in Ardmore.
 In the lower panel Declán, his assistant Ruamus, and followers are shown meeting Patrick on their return from Rome where Declán had studied and been consecrated bishop.
 Declán wears a red and gold cloak, and opposite him, Patrick is dressed in green, purple and fawn.
-On either side of them are Ruamus, holding the bell, and an unidentified attendant, holding a candle.
+On either side of them are Ruamus holding the bell, and an unidentified attendant holding a candle.